 where SC is the PCD SC in terms of F g-1; I is the applied current in terms of A; Δt the discharge time (s); m the work electrode mass (g); and ΔV is the voltage variation through the discharge process in V. Herewith, the SC calculated values were plotted against the previously chosen CD values, for each electrolyte studied, as can be seen at Figure 5E.

 At low CD values, the saline and alkaline electrolytes presented higher SC values than the acidic ones.
-Although, with the CD increase this tendency decays and, in general, the acidic medium presented more stability throughout the SC variation.
+Although, with the CD increase, this tendency decays and, in general, the acidic medium presented more stability throughout the SC variation.
 This behavior shows an interesting feature that justifies a supercapacitor-like performance, in sulfuric acid, especially because of its flat and stable PCD profile.